FATF Advisories and Guidance

 - Monitoring of the business relationship and behavioral and transactional analysis

 - Automated data reporting (ADR)

 At Alessa we believe that organizations looking to incorporate machine learning technology into their compliance or fraud detection programs should start with anomaly detection.
-This advanced technique uses an organizations’ data and data science to detect behaviour that doesn’t fit within the expected normal behaviour profile.
+This advanced technique uses an organizations’ data and data science to detect behavior that doesn’t fit within the expected normal behavior profile.
 There are different types of anomalies that can be detected, including:

-Point anomalies are single instances (or outliers) that fall outside of the normal behaviour.
+Point anomalies are single instances (or outliers) that fall outside of the normal behavior.
 These include sudden large deposits or credits to an account.

 Contextual anomalies are data points or transactions that appear anomalous without the appropriate context.
 For example, increased spending during summer months might appear anomalous in itself but in the context of the holiday season, would be considered normal.
 A similar situation may appear if a client is starting a new business.

 A collective anomaly is when a number of data points are considered anomalous but the values of the individual data points are not themselves anomalous.
 An example of a collective anomaly includes a case where deposits of $4,500 are made into a chequing account.
 It may be unusual to have frequent deposits of such amount into a personal account but the value of the deposit is not flagged as suspicious.

 NLP, a branch of AI that enables computers to understand, interpret and manipulate human language, is being considered for many document processing applications.
 According to the FATF, the Central Bank of Brazil (BCB) is developing NLP tools to analyze:

 - Internal reports and documents